getadvice/getadvice.github.io/join.md

 (I know it's not the best way, but I'm just getting started 🤗)

+<h2 class="is-size-3">Getting started</h2>

+To get started you need a few things that you might already have:

+1. An account on [Calendly](https://calendly.com/), [Yocale](https://www.yocale.com/), [Shore](https://www.shore.com/), or any other public calendar service.
+2. Willing to give some of your free time.
+You decide how much and when by using the calendar service that you choosed.
+3. A videoconference tool like [Google Hangout](https://hangouts.google.com/), [WhereBy][https://whereby.com/], [Jitsi Meet](https://meet.jit.si/) or anyother that you like.
+4. A [LinkedIn](https://www.linkedin.com/) profile is preferred to validate you identity.

+Once the user get in touch with you, then it's up to two of you to work out the details.

+Remember, the main goal is trying to help others.

 <h2 class="is-size-3">Fork the repo</h2>
 Fork the repository <a href="https://github.com/"></a> by clicking the Fork button on the top right corner.
 Forking means that you now copied this whole project and all the files into your account.